Finding the main idea is a useful skill that students will use for life.

 As an example, I’m going to choose the following main idea topics…

-- As students sort, they decide the main idea of each group.
+As students sort, they brainstorm what could be the main idea of each group.
 What’s important here is the conversation/discussion piece.

 As students sort, encourage whole class or group dialog about WHY they are sorting/categorizing a particular way.

-Main Idea Concentric Circles
+5. Make Main Idea Concentric Circles.

 Here’s how it works…